richiehe/Timetabling-ASP/README.md

-This is a timetable for Department of Computing Imperial College London
+This is a timetable for Department of Computing in Imperial College London

-You can run it using following command:
+You could run it using following command:
     ./clingo timetable.lp